ogpoyrazoglu/cuniform_sampling/README.md

 - **simulations**: Provides simulation environments and configuration files to test and validate our approaches under various conditions.

-For detailed information about each folder, please look at the readme files in folders.
+For detailed information about each folder, please look at readme files in folders.